 Bowel complications, resulting from impaired bowel function, are common for people living with a spinal cord injury (SCI).
 As a result, people with a SCI have high rates of bowel related illness, even compared with those with other neurological disorders.
 This includes high rates of abdominal pain, constipation, faecal incontinence and bloating.
 These problems lower the quality of life of people with a SCI and place a financial burden on the health system.
 A treatment that improves bowel function for people with a SCI should reduce illness, improve quality of life and lead to a large cost saving for health care providers.

 Bowel problems have traditionally been managed with manual and pharmacological interventions, such as digital rectal stimulation, enemas, and suppositories.
 These solutions are usually only partially effective, highlighting the need for improved interventions.
 The abdominal muscles are one of the major muscle groups used during defecation.
-Training the abdominal muscles should improve bowel function by increasing abdominal pressure.
+Enabling activation of the abdominal muscles during a bowel routine should improve bowel function by increasing abdominal pressure.
 During our previous Abdominal FES research with people with a SCI, we observed that Abdominal FES appeared to lead to more consistent and effective bowel motion.
 However, this evidence remains anecdotal.

 We are currently undertaking a prospective cohort study to investigate the effectiveness of using Abdominal FES during a bowel routine to improve the bowel function of people with a SCI.
 We will also assess whether Abdominal FES can change bowel-related quality of life and the use of laxatives and manual procedures, as well as the frequency of defecation and the time taken.
 A positive outcome from this study is likely to lead to the rapid clinical translation of this technology for people living with a SCI.